sastrand/graph_hw/README.md

        else
            return L (a topologically sorted order)

-3. Test you algorithm on the Cascadia Web Services graph, include your test case and result with your submission.
+3. Test your algorithm on the Cascadia Web Services graph, include your test case and result with your submission.

 ### Part II